ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 ## Issue
 *  Color Options
+    * RGB
+    * contrast colors for background and player
 *  Replay option
 *  Allow start a new game after finishing one without clicking new game.
 *  Musics Options